-IHM TYPE OF SERVICE IN-NETWORK ONLY EMERGENCY TREATMENT Ambulance Services - Emergency Transport 100% of allowed benefit Ambulance Services - Non-Emergency Transport 100% of allowed benefit Emergency Room (ER) Services -In and Out of Network 100% of allowed benefit after \$150 copay Copays are waived if admitted.
-If criteria are not met for a medica emergency, plan coverage is 50% of allowed amount, plus the \$150 copay.
-Urgent Care Office Visit 100% after \$15 copay MATERNITY BENEFITS Maternity Benefits 100% of allowed benefit Prenatal Care 100% of allowed benefit Newborn Care 100% of allowed benefit Breastfeeding Support and Counseling (per birth) 100% of allowed benefit Breastfeeding Supplies (per birth) 100% of allowed benefit Covers the cost of rental/purchase of certain breastfeeding pumps and pump equipment through Plan's Durable Medical Equipment partner(s).
-OTHER SERVICES AND SUPPLIES Acupuncture Services for Chronic Pain Management 100% after \$15 copay Chiropractic Services 100% after \$15 copay Cardiac Rehabilitation 100% of allowed benefit Dental Services Not covered except as a result of accident or injury or as mandated by Maryland or federal law (if applicable).
-Diabetic Nutritional Counseling, as mandated by Maryland Law 100% of allowed benefit Durable Medical Equipment 100% of allowed benefit Must be medically necessary as determined by the attending physician Extended Care Facilities 100% of allowed benefit Skilled nursing care and extended care facility benefits are limited to 180 days per calendar year as long as skilled nursing care is medically necessary.
-Inpatient care primarily for or solely for rehabilitation is no covered.
+Kaiser Permanente IHM TYPE OF SERVICE IN-NETWORK ONLY EMERGENCY TREATMENT Ambulance Services - Emergency Transport and Hospital Directed Transport Between Approved Facilities Ambulance Services - Non-Emergency Transport 100% of allowed benefit Emergency Room (ER) Services -In and Out of Network 100% of allowed benefit after \$150 copay Copays are waived if admitted If criteria are not met for a medical emergency, plan coverage is 50% of allowed amount, plus the \$150 copay.
+Urgent Care Office Visit 100% after \$15 copay MATERNITY BENEFITS Maternity Benefits 100% of allowed benefit Prenatal Care 100% of allowed benefit Newborn Care 100% of allowed benefit Breastfeeding Support and Counseling (per birth) 100% of allowed benefit Breastfeeding Supplies (per birth) 100% of allowed benefit Covers the cost of rental/purchas of certain breastfeeding pumps and pump equipment through Plan's Durable Medical Equipmen partner(s).
+OTHER SERVICES AND SUPPLIES Acupuncture Services for Chronic Pain Management 100% after \$15 copay Chiropractic Services 100% after \$15 copay Cardiac Rehabilitation 100% of allowed benefit Dental Services Not covered except as a result o accident or injury or as mandate by Maryland or federal law (if applicable).
+Diabetic Nutritional Counseling, as mandated by Maryland Law 100% of allowed benefit Durable Medical Equipment 100% of allowed benefit Must be medically necessary as determined by the attending physician Extended Care Facilities 100% of allowed benefit Skilled nursing care and extende care facility benefits are limited to 180 days per calendar year as long as skilled nursing care is medically necessary.
+Inpatient care primarily for or solely for rehabilitation is not covered.
 Family Planning and Fertility Testing 100% of allowed benefit Contraception 100% of allowed benefit Includes IUD insertion and tubal ligation.
-For information on coverage of prescription contraceptives, plear refer to the Prescription Drug section of this guide.
+For information on coverage of prescription contraceptives, please refer to the Prescription Drug section o this guide.
 Contraceptive Counseling 100% of allowed benefit In-Vitro Fertilization (IVF) and Artificial Insemination (per MD mandate) 100% of allowed benefit Available to opposite and same sex married couples.
-See carrier's evidence of coverage documents for details.
-Not covered following reversal of elective sterilization.
-Hospice Care 100% of allowed benefit Home Healthcare 100% of allowed benefit
+See carrier evidence of coverage document for details.
+Not covered followin reversal of elective sterilization Hospice Care 100% of allowed benefit Home Healthcare 100% of allowed benefit Home Healthcare benefits are limited to 120 days per plan ye